Sequential adaptive design for emulating costly computer codes: Proposed adaptive design criterion

 The terms $s_n^2(\bx)$ and $\left( m_n(\bx) - f(\bx_i^*) \right)^2$, which are called the variance and squared \emph{bias} (with respect to $f(\bx_i^*)$) in conventional statistics, account for exploration and exploitation, respectively.
 The former quantifies uncertainty in the GP prediction at $\bx$, and grows away from the training data.
 The latter captures the local behaviour of $f$, and gets large if the difference between $m_n(\bx)$ and $f(\bx_i^*)$ increases.
 Due to the (multiplicative) interaction between the exploration and exploitation terms in Equation (\ref{VIGF_criterion}), VIGF augments in regions where both components are critical.

 It is notable that Lam \cite{lam2008} proposed \emph{expected improvement for global fit (EIGF)} as an adaptive sampling criterion.
 It is the expected value of $\mathcal{I}(\bx)$ given by

-The main disadvantage of EIGF is that it tends towards local exploitation, and is susceptible to get stuck in an optimum \cite{beck2016, maljovec2013, mohammadi2022}.
-The reason is that $\left( m_n(\bx) - f(\bx_i^*) \right)^2$ can act as a measure of gradient and grows when $f(\bx_i^*)$ is near an optimum.
-In such situation, $\bx_i^*$ has a significant effect on the GP prediction, and the emulator tries to add new samples nearby.
+The main disadvantage of EIGF is that it tends towards local exploitation, and is susceptible to get stuck in an optimum \cite{beck2016, mohammadi2022}.
+The reason is that when $\bx_i^*$ is near an optimum, the exploitation term $\left( m_n(\bx) - f(\bx_i^*) \right)^2$ grows while the predictive variance $s_n^2(\bx)$ is not significant.
+As a consequence, EIGF tends to add new samples near the optimum.
 More rigorously, since the partial derivatives of EIGF with respect to $\lvert m_n(\bx) - f(\bx_i^*)\rvert$ is $2\big \lvert m_n(\bx) - f(\bx_i^*) \big \rvert$, it is not easy for EIGF to leave the basin of attraction when the exploitation term is massive.
 VIGF does not suffer from this problem though due to the multiplicative relation between the exploration exploitation components, see Equation (\ref{VIGF_criterion}).
 The partial derivatives of VIGF with respect to $\lvert m_n(\bx) - f(\bx_i^*)\rvert$ obeys $8 s_n^2(\bx) \big \lvert m_n(\bx) - f(\bx_i^*) \big \rvert$ in which the exploitation term is multiplied by $8s_n^2(\bx)$.
 As a result, VIGF can escape the basin of attraction and explore other areas within the input space.
 To shed more light on this, Figure \ref{EIGF_vs_VIGF} is used to visualise the sampling behaviour of EIGF (left) and VIGF (right) when exploitation plays a critical role.
 The underlying function $f$, is a sum of two Gaussian functions.
 The black dots are the initial design, and the red circles represent the adaptive samples generated by the two approaches.
 As can be seen, EIGF overexploits the area around the centre of spike at $(1/3, 1/3)^\top$ and puts a lot of samples there.
 In VIGF, the balance between exploration and exploitation is more efficient and the search is more global than EIGF with.